 Crispy salt and pepper smashed potatoes is the perfect mix of creamy mashed potatoes and crisp roast potatoes and makes an easy, delicious side dish.

 Is there anything more glorious than a crispy, crunchy roast potato?
 No wait, what about the creamiest, dreamiest, fluffy mashed potatoes?
 Can’t choose?
 Well, now you don’t have to.
-Because THIS my friends, is the perfect mash up (excuse the pun) of crisp roast potatoes and creamy mashed potatoes.
-Smashed potatoes are going to become your new favorite side dish, in no time!
+Because THIS my friends, is the perfect mash up of crisp roast potatoes and creamy mashed potatoes.
+Crispy smashed potatoes are going to become your new favorite side dish, in no time!

 How to make smashed potatoes

 - Boil the potatoes: Boil medium-sized potatoes in a large pot of salted water until a sharp knife can easily be inserted.
 You want them to be pretty much fully cooked otherwise they won’t smash easily.
 Remove the potatoes from the water and allow to dry for a few minutes.
 Place the potatoes on a greased rimmed baking sheet, spaced apart to allow ultimate crisping action.

 - Smash the potatoes: With a potato masher, bottom of a glass or large wooden spoon, smash the potatoes gently to flatten them.
 Drizzle the potatoes generously with olive oil and season with salt, fresh cracked black pepper and fresh thyme.

 - Bake until crispy: Place the potatoes in a hot oven preheated to 230°C/450°F and allow to roast until golden brown and crunchy, approximately 20-30 minutes.
 Remove from the oven and serve while hot.

 Can I make smashed potatoes in the air fryer?